MechaEngBryan/MECA482-Temp_Control_Project/README.md

-# MECA 482 Controls - Temperature Control System Group Project Website
+# Test
 ## California State University, Chico Engineering
+## MECA 482 Controls - Temperature Control System Group Project Website

 <!-- You can use the [editor on GitHub](https://github.com/MechaEngBryan/MECA482-Temp_Control_Project/edit/master/README.md) to maintain and preview the content for your website in Markdown files. -->